MackVali/creator_app/docs/scheduler-status.md

 # Scheduler status overview

 ## Habit and project scheduling flow
 - `scheduleBacklog` builds a queue of project items, dedupes existing project instances, and then iterates day by day through the lookahead horizon (up to 365 days).
-For each day it first calls `scheduleHabitsForDay`, ensuring habits consume availability before project placement runs.
+For each day within the first four weeks it first calls `scheduleHabitsForDay`, ensuring habits consume availability before project placement runs.
+Days beyond that window skip new habit writes so the scheduler avoids creating hundreds of Supabase rows in a single run.
 - Habit placements fetch or create `schedule_instances` rows with `source_type = 'HABIT'`.
 Existing rows are rescheduled when their timing no longer matches; otherwise they are kept in place.
 Newly created or updated habit instances are appended to the scheduler result just like project rows.
 - After habits for the day are resolved, the same availability map is reused to slot projects via `placeItemInWindows`, which persists project instances (`source_type = 'PROJECT'`) or reschedules reused ones.